hexawyz/Exo/Docs/Razer DeathAdder Platform 3.md

 Apparently, persistence is supposed to be disabled by default for LedIds `03`, `07` and `09`, whatever the meaning is.
 Also disabled for device PID `0118` (USB ID Database: RZ03-0080, Gaming Keyboard [Deathstalker Essential])

+Most functions here do a very little focused change and, multiple functions need to be called to achieve a specific effect.

+Function `0A` is different in that regards, as it will set an effect in a single call.
+It does however seem to override both mouse and dock effects in the same call, as it is the only one not having a Led ID specified.

+##### Led IDs

+Led IDs are hardcoded values, which we can find a list of (names) in the strings of some DLLs.
+A device will only have a specific set of Led IDs, often only one.
+Those presumably represent lighting zones composed of one or more LEDs.

+0. None
+1. ScrollWheel
+3. Dpi
+4. Battery
+5. Logo
+6. Backlight
+7. Apm
+8. Macro
+9. GameMode
+10. WirelessConnected
+11. UnderGlow
+12. SideStripe
+13. KeyMapRed
+14. KeyMapGreen
+15. KeyMapBlue
+16. Dongle
+17. RightIo
+18. LeftIo
+19. AltLogo
+20. Power
+21. Suspend
+22. Fan
+23. DonglePower
+24. MousePower
+25. Volume
+26. Mute
+27. Port1
+28. Port2
+29. Port3
+30. Port4
+31. Port5
+32. Port6
+33. Charging
+34. FastCharging
+35. FullCharging
+36. IosLedArray
+37. Knob

+##### Precedence of individual effect states

+For correctly applying an effect using the "normal" functions (per Led ID), it is necessary to have in mind the priorities of various settings.

+1. Mouse synchronization effect: Will override everything else.
+(This effect is for mouse docks only)
+2. LED On/Off state: Disabled state will override everything other than the mouse synchronization effect
+3. Effect ID: Effect parameters can be set at any time, but they won't apply unless the effect ID has been selected.
+4. Effect parameters: Some effects take extra parameters.
+These can be set at any time and will only be used when applicable.

 ##### Function `03`:`00` - LED On/Off

 Read Request: